rnpnull/octane/README.md

 # Octane
 Modern Warfare/Warzone companion app to help players optimize their gameplay and compare their performance with others.

+**NO LONGER IN DEVELOPMENT // Partially complete here for demonstration/reference purposes.**

 ## Resources

 - https://cod.tracker.gg/warzone/db/battlepass?s=3